Photoemission electron microscopy: Limitations

 The general limitation of PEEM, which is common with most surface science methods, is that the PEEM operates only under fairly restricted vacuum conditions.
 Whenever electrons are used to excite a specimen or carry information from its surface there has to be a vacuum with an appropriate mean free path for the electrons.
-With In-situ PEEM techniques, water and aqueous solution can be observed by PEEM.
+With in-situ PEEM techniques, water and aqueous solution can be observed by PEEM.

 The resolution of PEEM is limited to about 10 nm, which results from a spread of the photoelectron emission angle.
 Angle resolved photoemission spectroscopy (ARPES) is a powerful tool for structure analysis.
 However, it may be difficult to make angle-resolved and energy-selective PEEM measurements because of a lack of intensity.
 The availability of synchrotron-radiation light sources can offer exciting possibilities in this regard.

-Comparison from other techniques
+Comparison with other techniques

 Transmission electron microscopy (TEM) and scanning electron microscopy (SEM): PEEM differs from these two microscopies by using an electric accelerating field at the surface of specimen.
 The specimen is part of the electron-optical system.

 Low-energy electron microscopy (LEEM) and mirror electron microscopy (MEM): these two electron emission microscopy use electron gun supply beams which are directed toward the specimen, decelerated and backscattered from the specimen or reflected just before reaching the specimen.
 In photoemission electron microscopy (PEEM) the same specimen geometry and immersion lens are used, but the electron guns are omitted.